Dental Implants — Sugar Land, TX

 Now, you have several options to replace your missing teeth.
 Besides traditional treatments like bridges or dentures, you may have also heard of dental implants.
 They are the most successful option to treat tooth loss because of the unique process used to replace both the root and the crown.
 Your journey to a complete smile will require a multi-step treatment process, but there is no need to worry.
 Here is what you can expect when rebuilding your smile!

 Initial Dental Implant Consultation

 Most people with missing teeth are a candidate for dental implants if they have good oral and general health.
-However, you still need a consultation with your implant dentist in Sugar Land to assess your dental health.
+However, you still need a consultation with your implant dentist to assess your dental health.
 Besides a visual examination, you need digital x-rays and a CT scan to look for any potential issues that may be brewing beneath the surface, like decreased bone density in your jaw.
 Your dentist may determine you need additional treatments before placing your implant posts, such as bone grafting or tooth extractions.

 Dental Implant Surgery

 After your consultation, you’ll schedule your implant placement surgery with one of our trusted local specialists.
 They’ll typically administer sedation or use anesthesia to ensure you’re comfortable while your gum tissue is opened to expose your jawbone.
 A small hole is strategically created into it for each post to be placed.
 Your gum is sutured closed, and the healing process begins.

 The implant posts stimulate your jaw to encourage new bone growth.
 This allows your jaw to fuse to them over the next several weeks.
 As a result, they can potentially remain in place forever with the right aftercare.